minhhung3815/BKTinder/README.md

 ## Challenges
 * App is not optimize.
+* Apply AI feature to the app.
 * Lacking of users for using app.

 ## What next?
-* AI Feature: deploy AI model to the server.
+* AI Feature: deploy AI model to the server and apply it to the app.
 * Software Feature: increase UI for easier look.
 * Database: rearrange the structure of NoSQL database to optimize accessing data.